zcash-community/zcash-full-node-wallet/docs/KnownSecurityIssues.md

 ### Compatibility with other applications

-The ZENCash Desktop GUI Wallet is not compatible with applications that modify the ZEN `wallet.dat` file.
+The Zclassic Desktop GUI Wallet is not compatible with applications that modify the ZEN `wallet.dat` file.
 The wallet should not be used with such applications on the same PC.
 For instance some distributed exchange applications are known to create watch-only addresses in the
 `wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.